openfaas/openfaas-cloud/PRIVACY.md

 The "Community Cluster" is hosted on servers owned and controlled by [DigitalOcean LCC](https://www.digitalocean.com/about/) in the the London region.
 The operator of the "Community Cluster" has no affiliation with DigitalOcean.

-To request your data or to have have all information removed contact alex@openfaas.com.
+To request your data or to have have all information removed contact OpenFaaS Ltd via alex@openfaas.com.